好色先生

 Erik A. Guevara-Silva, MD (Instituto Nacional De Ciencias Neurologicas) Dr. Guevara-Silva has nothing to disclose.

-Mario R. Cornejo Olivas, MD (INSTITUTO NACIONAL DE CIENCIAS NEUROLOGICAS) The institution of Dr. Cornejo Olivas has received research support from CONCYTEC-PROCIENCIA PERU.
-Dr. Cornejo Olivas has a non-compensated relationship as a Board member at Rare Disorders Burou (CCI-MINSA) with Ministry of Health in Peru that is relevant to AAN interests or activities.
+Mario R. Cornejo Olivas, MD (INSTITUTO NACIONAL DE CIENCIAS NEUROLOGICAS) Dr. Cornejo Olivas has received research support from UNIVERSIDAD CIENTIFICA DEL SUR.
+The institution of Dr. Cornejo Olivas has received research support from CHDI.
+The institution of Dr. Cornejo Olivas has received research support from NIH.
+The institution of Dr. Cornejo Olivas has received research support from GP2/ASAP/MJFF.
+Dr. Cornejo Olivas has a non-compensated relationship as a Secretary elect with MDS-PAS that is relevant to AAN interests or activities.